Remap your Mac keyboard.

 How is this different from Karabiner? +

-Karabiner-Elements requires JSON for complex modifications. mantle uses the Kanata engine, which natively supports layers, home-row mods, and tap-hold behavior with sub-millisecond processing.
-Everything is configured through a visual interface.
+Karabiner-Elements needs JSON for complex mods. mantle uses Kanata — layers, home-row mods, and tap-hold with sub-millisecond processing — through a visual interface.

 Does it impact system performance? +

 No. Kanata processes key events in under a millisecond.
-It's written in Rust with low-latency as a design goal. mantle adds no measurable overhead to the pipeline.
+Written in Rust for low latency. mantle adds no measurable overhead.

 Is it secure? +

-Fully open source, fully offline.
-Your keystrokes are never logged or transmitted.
-The entire codebase is auditable on GitHub.
+Open source and offline.
+Keystrokes are never logged or transmitted.
+Auditable on GitHub.

 Can I import existing Kanata configs? +

 Yes.
-Import .kbd files directly. mantle loads your layers, mappings, and settings into the visual editor.
-You can also export at any time.
+Import .kbd files directly — layers, mappings, and settings load into the editor.
+Export anytime.

 What about Apple Silicon? +